The Urban Survey

 The Savoy Estate in London is the largest asset in the urban portfolio, comprising mainly office and retail accommodation along with The Queen’s Chapel of the Savoy.
 To the north and south there is the Strand and Embankment and to the west and east the Savoy Hotel and Somerset House.
 The estate includes Wellington House which has recently undergone a major refurbishment and let within three months of practical completion.

-The Harrogate Estate in the north includes a care home, hotel and a school together with The Stray, 103 hectares of open space which formed part of the Tour de France (Tour de Yorkshire) route in summer 2014.
+The Harrogate Estate in the north includes a care home, hotel and a school together with The Stray, 200 acres of open space which formed part of the Tour de France (Tour de Yorkshire) route in summer 2014.
 A new residential development has also been completed in Harrogate, following the conversion of an 18th century property and the building of a new apartment complex alongside it.
 The two buildings have been named Granville and Villiers House in honour of 19th century Duchy Chancellors Sir Granville George Leveson-Gower and George Villiers, 4th Earl of Clarendon.

 The Duchy also holds a portfolio of warehouse/industrial properties particularly focussed on major conurbations including Greater London, the Midlands and the North West.
 During the last twelve months, further properties have been acquired in Liverpool and Blackburn.